Ken39775/Altek_ROS2/README.md

 ### Published Topics
 The published topics differ according to the device and parameters.
-After running the above command with D435i attached, the following list of topics will be available (This is a partial list.
+After running the above command with Altek 3D Camera attached, the following list of topics will be available (This is a partial list.
 For full one type `ros2 topic list`):
 - /camera/aligned_depth_to_color/camera_info
 - /camera/aligned_depth_to_color/image_raw
 - /camera/color/camera_info